kingletit/zellwk.com/src/posts/2016-03-17-px-em-rem-media-queries.md

 - **Firefox:** Go to `preferences`, `content`, `fonts and colors`.
 - **Internet Explorer:** Click on `page`, then `text-size`

 The only browser I couldn't figure out where to set the font-size was **Safari**.
 So I used a proxy instead.
-I change the settings such that the smallest font-size is larger than 16px.
+I changed the settings such that the smallest font-size is larger than 16px.
 To do so, go to `preferences`, `advanced`, `acessibility`.

 **This was the only test that all browsers behaved in the same way:**